zhuuyicheng/NCS-Winner-Club/README.md

 Leveraging the fine-tuned model for your applications is straightforward.
 Follow the steps below to integrate and utilize the model effectively:

 ### Step 1: Cloning Code from Git, and Installing Dependencies
 Ensure you have Python and the necessary libraries installed.
+If you do not have pip installed on your system, follow this guide to install it: https://pip.pypa.io/en/stable/installation/
 You will need all the libraries within the requirements.txt file, which can be installed via pip:

 ```bash
 git clone https://github.com/aldensiol/Gobbler.git